 If sensitive data is to be stored that the employer is not legally obligated to store (for example, religious affiliation must be recorded in order to collect church tax), consent must be obtained.

-The employee must be comprehensively informed about all processes concerning his or her personal data.
-In particular, information must be provided about who is responsible for the processing, what the purpose is, what category of data is involved, whether data is transferred to third countries, how long it is stored and why this is necessary.
+All processes that affect his personal data the employee must be comprehensively informed.
+In particular, information must be provided on who is responsible for the processing, what the purpose is, what category of data is involved, whether data is transferred to third countries, how long it is stored and why this is necessary.

 In addition, the HR department is responsible for protecting the data against unauthorized third parties.
 It should be noted that access to the data should be regulated accordingly with access authorizations.
 It is best to use proven software and let us advise you professionally on the selection and setup.